-By reason of its long history and the dynamic concepts that controlled it, the growth of Christian iconography is rich and varied.
+By reason of its long history and the dynamic concepts that controlled it, the images of women in Christian iconography are few and varied.

 This sacred art could be said to be above all a kind of sacred writing/painting whose system of characters, i.e., the iconography, had to be learned by every artist.
 It was governed also by a kind of sacred mathematics, in which position, grouping, symmetry, and number were of extraordinary importance and were themselves an integral part of the iconography.
 These guidelines were developed as the church institution developed along with the mystic writings of great saints.